YichenGuo2002/LatteLounge/README.md

  </p>
 </a>

-YelpCamp is a website where users can create and review campgrounds.
-In order to review or create a campground, you must have an account.
-This project was part of Colt Steele's web dev course on udemy.
+LatteLounge is a website where users can browse and post reviews about local coffee houses.
+It also features individualized recommendation based on your preferences.
+In order to review or modify previous posts, you must first log in to your account.

-This project was created using Node.js, Express, MongoDB, and Bootstrap.
-Passport.js was used to handle authentication.
+This project was created using Node.js, Express, MongoDB, React.js, Axios and Bootstrap.
+Jw-pagination.js was used to create pagination.

 ## Features
 * Users can create, edit, and remove campgrounds